 In selecting fellows, PiFa looks for open-minded, self-motivated, enthusiastic, and hard-working individuals.
 Candidates may indicate preferences for region, country, and/or position type in their applications, but PiFa advises that a certain degree of flexibility may enhance the likelihood of placement.
 More specific criteria may be indicated in position descriptions.

 Please note: There is an application fee required for this program.
-All applicants must also be able to be present for personal or Skype interviews at times indicated on the program website, and all recipients are required to attend a weekend orientation at Princeton in late May--applicants are expected to bear these travel expenses.
+All applicants must also be able to be present for personal or Skype interviews at times indicated on the program website, and all recipients are required to attend a weekend orientation at Princeton in the summer prior to their departure--applicants are expected to bear these travel expenses.